-Musky lures for beginners covers the types of lures you will need.
+Musky lures for beginners cover the types of lures you will need.
 There are many brands and most work well.
 The key is using the right lure at the right time.
-Some lures are for all-year, while others are specific to a season.
+Some lures are for all year, while others are specific to a season.
 Knowing which lure to use is more important than who makes the lure.

 Also, any musky lure needs strong and sharp hooks.
 A weak or dull hook accounts for most muskies lost after the strike.
 Some lures have low-quality hooks so change the hooks.
 All lures have dull hooks by musky standards.
 So they need to be sharpened before fishing.
 The hook is sharp enough when it sticks to your fingernail when hung on the nail.
 If not, you must sharpen the hook.
 Losing a fish to a dull hook is depressing.

 Soft Plastics Musky Lures

 Beginners buying musky lures need to have a couple of big rubber baits.
 These lures are versatile.
 You can retrieve them fast or slow with jerks, pauses, or a steady retrieve.
 Changes in a retrieve cause fish to strike a musky is no different.
 A musky hit on figure eights because the lure’s retrieve has changed.
 This triggers a response in the musky.
 The fish thinks the prey is trying to evade.